 Being able to completely stop paper wasps from choosing your property to nest on is impossible; but, there are some steps you can take around your property to make it less appealing to them and to stop them from entering into your home.
 Paper wasp prevention tips:

-- Trim back shrubs and trees away from the exterior of your home and limit the amount of flowering plants and gardens that are planted near the exterior of your home.
+- Trim shrubs and trees away from the exterior of your home and limit the number of flowering plants and gardens that are planted near the exterior of your home.

 - Place tight-fitting lids on all outdoor trashcans.

-- Make sure that all windows and doors have intact screens placed in them.
+- Make sure that all windows and doors have intact screens.

 - Caulk gaps found around windows and doors, and seal cracks found in the exterior walls and foundation of your home.